Osama-A-Abbas/subscriptions-system/DOCS/Reflection.md

 - I used **Cursor** as my main IDE.
   The Cursor AI enabled me to accomplish this project within three days.
   I would often plan entire features in detail for it to build step by step.
-  I would then do the steps myself—creating files, pasting code blocks, and reviewing everything—which gave me a deep understanding of the project.
+  I would then do the steps myself, creating files, pasting code blocks, and reviewing everything, which gave me a deep understanding of the project.

 - To be honest, at some points I was short on time but full of ideas, so I focused on planning, reviewing, and analyzing progress while it handled the coding part.

-- One small note: it cannot fully fix Django template syntax.
+- One small note: it cannot fully fix Django Jinja template syntax.

 ---

 ## Final Thoughts

-Either way, it was a fun journey 👌
+It was a fun and teaching journey 👌